madhur/madhur.github.com/_posts/2021-02-20-same-origin-policy-and-cors.markdown

 ---

-I have been recently focussed a lot on Web application security especially web vulnerabilities such as [Cross Site Scripting (XSS)]() and [Cross Site Request Forgery (CSRF)]()
+I have been recently focused a lot on Web application security especially web vulnerabilities such as [Cross Site Scripting (XSS)]() and [Cross Site Request Forgery (CSRF)]()

-One of the interesteing protection mechanism around these attacks is [Same Origin Policy]() which I believe every application developer should understand in deep.
+One of the interesting protection mechanism around these attacks is [Same Origin Policy]() which I believe every application developer should understand in deep.

 ### So what is cross origin policy?